 For our event in London, we’re joined by Doug Thompson, a world renowned iBeacon expert, the CEO of Dot-3 and the creator of Beekn.net.
 Doug is bringing one of his forward-thinking clients, KEW Gardens, to share how they use Contentful to serve relevant information through iBeacons to the visitors of the amazing gardens.

 You’ll walk away with practical knowledge about how to tap into these new technologies to create previously unseen experiences for your clients.

 We will also join the discussion and share our thoughts on how to be ready for future developments in the area of connected devices and content management.
-Other exciting cases, including ones with the British Museum, Nike, Hyundai and more, will also be discussed.
+Other exciting cases, including ones with Nike, Hyundai and more, will also be discussed.
 At the core of every one of these incredible stories is the concept of COPE.
 COPE, which is short for “Create Once, Publish Everywhere”, consists of 4 core principles, which, if followed, will allow you to reuse your content across any platform that exists today, or might exist in the future.
 The principles are:

 Build content management systems, not web publishing tools

 Ensure content modularity

 The reason you should care is that it will save you, your developers and your editors a ton of time!
 Instead of having multiple teams reworking the content for your mobile apps, website, and other platforms, your editorial team can focus on creating high quality content once and your development team can focus on creating great user interfaces.
 That’s a winning combination!

 The KEW Gardens case is an incredible story of how centuries old information can be shared directly to visitors’ smart phones/watches/you name it, based on their specific location in the garden.
 It really encompasses a lot of what Contentful is about.
 Structuring your content in a modular and centralised way, separating it from any presentation layer, and ensuring that you can deliver it to any sort of device or platform.